Selecting an Aisle Runner for a Wedding Ceremony (Updated for 2022)

-When it comes to decorations, an aisle runner is really a "nice to have" (can live without it).
+When it comes to wedding decorations, an aisle runner is really a "nice to have" (can live without it).
 Technically, however, while an aisle runner is an optional item, its presence does make your ceremony appear more formal and lively.
-So, if your ceremony site does not provide for one, you can easily get an aisle runner from these sources:
+So, if your wedding ceremony venue does not provide for one, you can easily get an aisle runner from these sources:

 Ask your friends, especially couples that recently got married, if they have an aisle runner that you could borrow (it's not an expensive item, around $40 - though exotic and custom ones that we discuss below can run up to $100 - and surprisingly many people have these).
 Even If your friends don't have one, they might know someone who does.
 You may also be able to borrow an aisle runner from your place of work (chances are your admin has one stored away from some corporate event) or the college that any of your friends or family may be attending (drama clubs might have one).